inkVerb/toplogger/README.md

     - `backup=` files are ignored on a package upgrade
     - This is different from Debian, which will merely ignore the files, not move altered files to backups
       - This relates to the nature for Arch Linux to be minimalist, part of its appeal to some developers
+  - `post_remove()` in `cleanup.install` will always remove the `/var/log/toplogger/` directorywill remove on any `pacman -R` removal
+    - To prevent this, remove or comment the line `install='cleanup.install'` in `PKGBUILD`
+      - This would leave it to the SysAdmin to remove log files in `/var/log/toplogger/`
   - We don't need to use the `-s` flag with `makepkg` this time because of the singular dependency issue
     - The `.service` structure needs `systemd`
     - If `systemd` was not already in use, then it could be SysVinit or Upstart, which `systemd` should conflict with